Pakistani police surround Imran Khan's home, say former leader is hiding suspects during recent riots - ExBulletin

 Pakistani police surround Imran Khan’s home, say former leader is hiding suspects during recent riots

-Police surrounded the home of former Pakistani Prime Minister Imran Khan, saying it was sheltering dozens of people who allegedly took part in violent protests against his recent detention.
+ISLAMABAD: Police surrounded the home of former Pakistani Prime Minister Imran Khan on Wednesday, saying it was sheltering dozens of people who allegedly took part in violent protests against his recent detention.

-Key Points: Khan was released over the weekend and returned home to an upscale area of Lahore So far, 3,400 suspects have been arrested following violent protests following Mr Khan’s detention The situation appeared calm near the Mr Khan’s home on Wednesday evening

-The police deployment was likely to anger Mr Khan’s many supporters and raise concerns about further clashes between them and security forces.

 Advocacy group Amnesty International and the Human Rights Commission of Pakistan have expressed alarm at the government’s plan.